lydell/autoprefixer/README.md

 be.
 I will maintain this fork until the [source map issue] in the original autoprefixer repo is resolved.

+**Update:** The original autoprefixer (version 1.0) now has source map support.
+Do not use this fork anymore.

 [source map issue]: https://github.com/ai/autoprefixer/issues/37
 [css-stringify]: https://github.com/visionmedia/css-stringify
 [sheet]: https://github.com/lydell/sheet/tree/mine